Skip to content

 Why does my Shih Tzu's hair mat so easily?

-Their fine, dense coat tangles quickly, especially in friction zones (collar, armpits, behind the ears).
-Regular brushing and a shorter summer length dramatically reduce matting.
+Their fine, silky coat tangles quickly, especially in friction zones (collar, armpits, behind the ears).
+Regular brushing 2–3 times a week and a shorter summer length dramatically reduce matting and keep every groom appointment faster and cheaper.

 Keep 100% of what you earn.